oussamahorrigue/homeverse/README.md

   <h2 align="center">Homeverse - Real estate website</h2>

-  Homeverse is fully responsive Real estate website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Homeverse is a fully responsive Real estate website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

-  <a href="https://oussamahorrigue.github.io/homeverse/"><strong>➥ Live Demo</strong></a>
+  <a href="https://ryvilioninc.github.io/homeverse/"><strong>➥ Live Demo</strong></a>

 </div>